matthiasroos/antennapodRescue/README.md

 The underlying database file contains all information about feeds, episodes and media.
 It can be exported in the app and afterwards be reimported.

-**Disclaimer**: I give absolutely no warranty for problems arising from the usage of these scripts like accidental data loss or database corruption.
+**Disclaimer**: Absolutely no warranty can be given for problems arising from the usage of these scripts like accidental data loss or database corruption.
-Only use the scripts if you know what you're doing.
+Use the scripts if and only if you know what you're doing.

+Please also read the docstring at the op of each script!

 ## Use cases
 1. Consolidation of duplicate entries: